Panda88CO/udi-TeslaEV2/README.md

 ## Installation
 Requires PG3x
+To issue commands one must instll an electronic key on the EV On you mobile device open  https://tesla.com/_ak/my.isy.io.
+It should open the tesla app and approve the key install

 Run the node server
 Update configuration parameters - most important is region NA (North America), EU (Europe and most of rest of world), CN (China)
 Set TEMP_UNIT and DIST_UNIT